byuawsfhtl/PythonStandardAction/README.md

 7. Functions must specify a return type.

+8. Class names must be in pascal case (ex.
+ExampleClass)

 ## Adding action to your workflow

 This action is best used in the same section as the meds action.
 Just add it as another step like the following.